MoiMoiGirls/Project_Plan/Project_Plan.md

 <h1>1.Introduction of “Hoodie”</h1>
-    <p>Hoodie is framework for frontend web applications that abstracts away the backend.
+    Hoodie is framework for frontend web applications that abstracts away the backend.
     Simply, Hoodie is a noBackend technology!

     Hoodie gives your frontend code superpowers or Dreamcode,